India Arie

+India Arie Simpson (born October 3, 1975) is an American singer and songwriter.
+She rose to prominence with her debut album, Acoustic Soul (2001), which was a commercial and critical success.
+She has since released the albums Voyage to India (2002), Testimony: Vol. 1, Life & Relationship (2006), Songversation (2013) and Worthy (2019).
+Her music blends elements of R&B, soul, and neo-soul, often incorporating themes of self-empowerment, spirituality, and social consciousness.

-India Arie Simpson (born October 3, 1975), also known as India Arie (sometimes styled as india.arie), is an American singer and songwriter.
-She has sold over five million records in the US and ten million worldwide.
-She has won four Grammy Awards from her 23 nominations, including Best R&B Album.
+Arie has sold over five million records in the US and 10 million worldwide, and has won four Grammy Awards from 23 nominations, including Best R&B Album.
+Arie is recognized for her advocacy of positive representation in music and has participated in humanitarian and wellness initiatives.
+She has spoken publicly about issues related to self-acceptance, race, and cultural identity.

 Background

-India was born in Denver, Colorado, the daughter of Joyce and Ralph Simpson.
+India was born in Denver, the daughter of Joyce and Ralph Simpson.
 Her musical skills were encouraged by both parents in her younger years.
-Her mother is a former singer (she was signed to Motown as a teenager and opened for Stevie Wonder and Al Green) and is now her stylist.
-She has an older brother named J'On and younger sister Mary A Martin of Philadelphia, Pennsylvania.
-Arie is African-American, and according to a DNA analysis, she descends from the Mende people of Sierra Leone, the Kru people of Liberia and the Fula people of Guinea-Bissau.
+Her mother was a singer (she was signed to Motown as a teenager and opened for Stevie Wonder and Al Green) and has become Arie's stylist.
+Arie has an older brother named J'On and a younger sister named Mary.
+Arie is African-American, and according to a DNA analysis, she descends from the Mende people of Sierra Leone, the Kru of Liberia and the Fula of Guinea-Bissau.

-After Simpson's parents divorced, her mother moved the family to Atlanta, Georgia when India was 13.
-Simpson had taken up a succession of musical instruments throughout her schooling in Denver, but her interest in the guitar while attending the Savannah College of Art and Design, in Savannah, led to a personal revelation about songwriting and performing.
+After Arie's parents divorced, her mother moved the family to Atlanta when India was 13.
+Arie's had taken up a succession of musical instruments throughout her schooling in Denver.
+But her interest in the guitar, while attending the Savannah College of Art and Design, led to a personal revelation about songwriting and performing.
 "When I started tapping into my own sensitivity, I started to understand people better.
 It was a direct result of writing songs", she said at the press release of her debut album, Acoustic Soul.

-Co-founding the Atlanta-based independent music collective Groovement EarthShare (Groovement was the collective artists' name and EarthShare was their independent label name), her one-song turn on a locally released compilation led to a second-stage gig at the 1998 Lilith Fair.
+Co-founding the Atlanta-based independent music collective Government Earthseed (Government was the collective artists' name and Earthseed was their independent label name), her one-song turn on a locally released compilation led to a second-stage gig at the 1998 Lilith Fair.
 In 1999, a Universal/Motown music scout signed her and made an introduction to former Motown CEO Kedar Massenburg.
-Arie resides in New York City.
+Arie resided in New York City for over a decade, before moving back to Atlanta to focus on her career and music.

 Named to Oprah Winfrey's SuperSoul100 list of visionaries and influential leaders, India.Arie performed Songversation during 2017 motivational cruises.